OndrejNepozitek/PlateUpMods/ONe.Tweak/config.md

 ToggleGhostModeKeyboardShortcut =
 ```

-## Tweak: Preparation phase

-In vanilla PlateUp!, if you want to start the *Practice mode*, you have to go outside the kitchen.
-Moreover, when you leave the mode, you get teleported back to the front door.
-Both these things are a bit annoying if you just want to quickly test an idea.
-One solution would be to use the [Ghost mode](#ghost-mode), but you can also use the tweaks introduced in this section.

-- *RestorePositionsAfterPractice* - The game will restore the player positions as they were before the end of the practice mode
-- *StartPracticeKeyboardShortcut* - You can bind practice mode start to any key.

 ### Multiplayer

 In multiplayer sessions, this feature must be enabled on the host's side and only the host can start the preparation phase via the shortcut/button.
 Other clients do not need to have the mod installed for this feature to work.